skyrocket-qy/authz/internal/engine/http/README.md

 # HTTP Engine

+## Implement
+1. Use Url pattern to match and get resources
+2. For resources, check on zanzibar

 ## Feature
 to check can visit /A/B, must check: 1. it can visit /A/B or /A/* 2. it will not block /A/B or /A/* 3. not block /A